The-Programming-Foundation/x-variable/Readme.md

-## 86driver
+## x-variable

-86driver is based on v86 which emulates an x86-compatible CPU and hardware.
+x-variable is based on v86 which emulates an x86-compatible CPU and hardware.
 Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.
 Here's a list of emulated hardware: